DavidOberholzer/SwaggerReactAdminGenerator/README.md

 * Object types use a Custom ObjectField included in the generation of the React Admin Client.
 For the input of an object, a LongTextInput is utilized with `parse` and `format` props that handle the sending and presentation of the field data.

-### Foriegn Key relationships
+### Foreign Key relationships

-Foriegn key relationships can be setup in the definition quite easily.
+Foreign key relationships can be setup in the definition quite easily.
 In order for a field to be picked up as a foreign key either of the following must be present.

 1. The field name is suffixed by `_id`.
 2. There is an additional field for related information named `x-related-info`